Enjoy sex like you used to

 Don’t Rush

-Without a partner present, you may want to hurry to the finish line, so to speak, but give your penis some time to get warmed up.
+Without a partner present, you may want to hurry to the finish line, but give your penis some time to get warmed up.
 When you’re in the mood, try to let yourself get an erection without any manual stimulation, or let your partner help you instead of doing it yourself.

 Try a Lighter Masturbation Technique